Welcome to the Pinnacle Group Limited’s privacy notice.

 - Insurers for the purposes of obtaining and maintaining our insurance cover.

-- Suppliers and sub-contractors in the course of providing our services to you.
+- Customers and clients (including but not limited to local authorities, housing associations, limited companies, landlords etc.), suppliers and sub-contractors in the course of providing our services to you.

 - Service providers acting as processors based in the United Kingdom who provide IT and system administration services.

-- Payment service providers in order to process your payments, refund such payments and deal with complaints and queries relating to such payments and refunds.
+- Payment software service providers/banks in order to process payments made from or to you, refund such payments and deal with complaints and queries relating to such payments and refunds.

 - Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the United Kingdom who provide consultancy, banking, legal, insurance and accounting services in order to obtain professional advice in relation to our services and to manage legal claims and disputes.